wp-plugins/gwolle-gb/readme.txt

 Have something to add here?
 Please add a new thread in the WP.org forums and tag it with "Gwolle-GB".
 I am subscribed to that forum, so I will get your message.
 Or send me an email: marcel (at) zenoweb (dot) nl.
 Thanks.

-= Thank you =

-* timomaas for the original dutch translation
-* Daniel Speichert for the polish translation
-* José Luis Sanz Ruiz for the spanish translation
-* cobestran.com for the french translation
-* All the bug posters, including Berrie Pelser, Sebastian Moeller, voodoobanshee, Peter Pollack, Werner Traschuetz, Dean Suhr, Georg K., Kristin

 = Licence =